oyejeet/Practice-Questions-and-Projects-for-Python/README.md

-# Some Pratice Questions and Projects covering basics of python
+#Practice Questions and Projects in Python

-In Projects we did made some games using some moderate level conditional statements.
+This repository contains a collection of practice questions and projects designed to cover the basics of Python programming.
+The projects include the logic for some games, utilizing moderate level conditional statements.